streamr-dev/network/README.md

 autoConnect | true | If set to `true`, the client connects automatically on the first call to `subscribe()`.
 Otherwise an explicit call to `connect()` is required. autoDisconnect | true  | If set to `true`, the client automatically disconnects when the last channel is unsubscribed.
 Otherwise the connection is left open and can be disconnected explicitly by calling `disconnect()`. transports | null | Override default transport selection / upgrade scheme.
-For example, value `["websocket"]` will force use of sockets right from the beginning, while value `["polling"]` will allow only long-polling to be used.
+For example, value `["websocket"]` will force use of sockets right from the beginning, while value `["polling"]` will allow only long-polling to be used. authKey | null | Define default authKey to use when none is specified in subscribe

 ### Resend options